PRIVACY NOTICE AND GENERAL DATA PROTECTION REGULATION (GDPR)

 My Ecocity website (collectively ‘’Ecolism’ in this document) refers to sites hosted on myecocity.co.uk and other related domains and subdomains.
 We collect, process and are responsible for personal information about you.
 When we do this, we are the ‘controller’ of this information for the purposes of the GDPR and the Data Protection Act 2018.

 What we do with your information

 Like most website operators, when you register, Ecolism collects non-personally identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site and the date and time of each visitor request.
 Ecolism collects non-personal identifying information to better understand how Ecolism visitors use its website.
 From time to time, Ecolism may release non-personal information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 Personal Identifying Information

 When you register, Ecolism collects personally- Identifying information like:

-- Personal details- Name, email address and home address, contact number and any social media handles that you provide.
+Personal details- Name, email address, home address, contact number and any social media handles you provide.

 There is also a forum for interaction.
-Certain visitors to the website choose to interact with Ecolism in ways that require Ecolism to gather personally-identifying information.
+Certain visitors to the website choose to interact with Ecolism in ways that require Ecolism to gather personally identifying information.
 The amount and type of information that Ecolism gathers depends on the nature of the interaction.
-Example, we ask visitors who use our forums to provide a username and email address.
+For example, we ask visitors who use our forums to provide a username and email address.

-In each case, Ecolism collects such information only in so far as it is necessary or appropriate to fulfil the purpose of the visitor’s interaction with Ecolism.
-Ecolism does not disclose personally-identifying information other than as described below.
-Visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.
+In each case, Ecolism collects such information only as necessary or appropriate to fulfill the purpose of the visitor’s interaction with Ecolism.
+Ecolism does not disclose personally identifying information other than as described below.
+Visitors can always refuse to supply personally identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 All information collected on Ecolism will be handled in accordance with the GDPR and DPR.